Eurovision viewers declare Hannah Waddingham ‘stole the show’ with ‘unreal’ vocals

 ‘Whoever hired Hannah Waddingham for Eurovision should probably be made Director General of the BBC,’ fan tweeted

-10 acts went through to the Eurovision Grand Final on Tuesday (9 May), however, it was Hannah Waddingham who won the night.
+Ten acts went through to the Eurovision Grand Final on Tuesday (9 May), but it was Hannah Waddingham who won the night.

 The trio established a rapport from the off with many on social media praising Waddingham’s chemistry with Sanina.